XVARY Composite Score

 -

-operating momentum likely continued through for sensient technologies in the final stanza of 2025.
+Operating momentum likely continued through for sensient technologies in the final stanza of 2025.

 since late 2023, the company successfully implemented a portfolio optimization plan, which included consolidating underperforming synthetic color production facilities.